 Everyone knows that dry winter air can sure do a number on us.
 But guess what?

-The government can also do a number on you if your labels don't follow federal guidelines.
+The government can also do a number on you if your labels don't follow federal food and drugs guidelines.
 That's why we've prepared this tutorial for you.

 (i.e - labels that sell and don't get you fined)